Spills

 Step 4

 Use your laboratory spill kit to control and clean up the spill ONLY if you have the necessary personal protective equipment.
-If not ask Campus Police to contact the Hazardous Materials Spill Response Team.
+If you need assistance, Contact Western Special Constable Service (WSCS) for assistance at 519-661-3300 (ext 83300) for managing spill response.

 Published on and maintained in Cascade CMS.